 This is a story about family.

-What makes a family: Discuss Love, support, honesty and reliance.
+Open with what makes a family: love, support, honesty and reliance.

 Discuss managing difficult emotions, weathering tough situations and being true to who you are.
 Being in a family isn’t always easy.